avian-diet-database/dietdb-backend/README.md

 # Avian Diet Database Backend
-A GraphQL server for serving data to the Avian Diet Database web page (frontend code located [here](https://github.com/avian-diet-database/dietdb-frontend)
+A GraphQL server for serving data to the Avian Diet Database web page (frontend code located [here](https://github.com/avian-diet-database/dietdb-frontend) and submitting data to the database itself.

-Types of data served includes:
+Types of data served/submitted includes:
 - Diet breakdown for specific birds
 - Predator breakdown for specific bird prey
 - Data for graphs on web page